jbferet/prosail/paper/paper.md

 # Summary

-The PROSAIL model is a widely used radiative transfer model that combines the PROSPECT leaf optical properties model with the SAIL canopy bidirectional reflectance model [@jacquemoud2009; @berger2018].
+The PROSAIL model is a widely used radiative transfer model that combines the PROSPECT leaf optical properties model with the *Scattering by arbitrarily inclined leaves* (SAIL) canopy bidirectional reflectance model [@jacquemoud2009; @berger2018].
 It is designed to simulate the reflectance of vegetation canopies across a broad spectral domain, including the visible, near-infrared, shortwave infrared and thermal infrared regions of the electromagnetic spectrum.

-PROSAIL integrates the optical properties of individual leaves, as calculated by PROSPECT [@jacquemoud1990], with the structural characteristics of the canopy, as modeled by SAIL [@verhoef1984].
+PROSAIL integrates the optical properties of individual leaves, calculated by PROSPECT [@jacquemoud1990], with the structural characteristics of the canopy modeled by SAIL [@verhoef1984].
 This combination allows for the simulation of how light interacts with vegetation at both the leaf and canopy levels, taking into account factors such as leaf chemical content, leaf structure, canopy architecture, and viewing and illumination angles.

-PROSAIL is commonly used in remote sensing applications to retrieve biophysical parameters of vegetation, such as leaf area index (LAI), leaf water and pigment content, the fraction of absorbed photosynthetically active radiation (fAPAR), albedo and fractional vegetation cover (fCover).
-PROSAIL's ability to simulate bidirectional reflectance factor (BRF) under various conditions makes it a valuable tool for agricultural monitoring, ecological studies, and climate research.
+PROSAIL's ability to simulate bidirectional reflectance factor (BRF) under various conditions makes it a valuable tool for agricultural monitoring, ecological studies, and climate research, where PROSAIL can be used to simulate vegetation optical properties [@poulter2023].
+It is also used in combination with inversion procedures to retrieve vegetation biophysical properties.
+These biophysical properties include leaf area index (LAI), leaf water and pigment content, the fraction of absorbed photosynthetically active radiation (fAPAR), albedo and fractional vegetation cover (fCover) among others.
+The capacity to retrieve a biophysical property mainly depends on the spectral characteristics of the sensor, and the acquisition of sufficient spectral information to solve an ill-posed problem.

 Here, we introduce `prosail`, an R package which provides multiple versions of the model PROSAIL, coupled with the latest versions of PROSPECT distributed with